 - Expensive—probably too much for someone who isn’t at least somewhat experienced

 Of course, such quality doesn’t exactly come cheap.
 This is, by a sizeable margin, the most expensive gun in this review.
-However, considering that some high-end paintball guns can cost thousands of dollars, this one is the best paintball gun for the money.
+However, considering that some high-end paintball guns can cost thousands of dollars, the Empire Axe is the best paintball gun for the money.

 The makers of this gun are best known for making high-end paintball equipment that caters to advanced players.
 You might think it’s surprising, then, that you can find this gun for relatively cheap, but that seems to be the whole idea.